Wheeling Suspension Bridge: Civil War

-During the American Civil War, Union forces generally controlled Wheeling, and the Wheeling Suspension Bridge was never blown up despite its strategic importance.
-Still, Confederate raids often targeted the Baltimore and Ohio Railroad, because of its strategic importance to Union forces, and many smaller Virginia bridges were blown up and rebuilt.
-Loyal to the Union, Ellet and his son volunteered their services to the U.S. Navy, which used their engineering expertise in designing ironclad vessels, especially rams.
-Colonel Ellet, who reported directly to Secretary of War Stanton, led the United States Ram Fleet on the Mississippi River during the Battle of Memphis on June 6, 1862.
-Ellet died of his injuries on June 21, becoming the only Union casualty in what soon proved a crucial Union victory—Memphis surrendering by day's end, the eight-ram Confederate "Cottonclad River Defense Fleet" destroyed (with an estimated 180 Confederate casualties), and the Ellet rams continuing in service under his brother Alfred W. Ellet (who by war's end had become a Brigadier General).
+The Wheeling Suspension Bridge was strategically important to Union forces during the American Civil War.
+Confederate raids destroyed many bridges on the Baltimore and Ohio Railroad, but never attacked the bridge in Union-controlled Wheeling.

+Charles Ellet was loyal to the Union.
+He built and commanded the United States Ram Fleet on the Mississippi River.

-The Restored Government of Virginia was created after the Wheeling Convention (heavily attended by representatives of counties served by the B&O railroad), and ultimately the state of West Virginia was recognized in 1863.
-Additional Supreme Court litigation concerning West Virginia's constitution would continue until 1871, and Supreme Court litigation concerning apportionment of the debt Virginia had incurred in subsidizing bridge and railroad improvements would not be resolved until 1915.
+The Restored Government of Virginia was created after the Wheeling Convention (heavily attended by representatives of counties served by the Baltimore and Ohio), and ultimately the state of West Virginia was recognized in 1863.
+Supreme Court litigation concerning apportionment of the debt Virginia had incurred in subsidizing bridge and railroad improvements was not resolved until 1915.

 Later technological improvements

 In 1874 William Hildenbrand oversaw additional improvements on the Wheeling Bridge.
 A 1953 report concerning the suspension cables found them either original or from the 1860 reconstruction.
 The deck stiffening truss is believed to be from the same period.
 Auxiliary stay cables were added in 1871–72 to a design by Washington Roebling and Hildebrand.

 The bridge company sold the bridge to the city of Wheeling in 1927.
 Additional repairs were made in 1930.

 In 1956, the deck was completely rebuilt, when the road was widened from 16.25 ft to 20 ft and the sidewalks correspondingly narrowed.
 The road and sidewalk were reconstructed with an open steel grating that reduces wind resistance, and rests on lightened steel floor beams.